 Students may apply to be a high school aid during their junior or senior year.
 Students may work with a teacher in the classroom, in the front office, or in the health room.
-Students must complete an application, be passing all classes, and be approved by administration as well as the requested supervisor.
+Students must complete an application, have passing grades in all classes, and be approved by administration as well as the requested supervisor.